Why is leasehold purchase conveyancing in Mancot is more expensive?

-Can you offer any advice when it comes to finding a Mancot conveyancing firm to deal with our lease extension?
+What are your top tips when it comes to appointing a Mancot conveyancing firm to deal with our lease extension?

-When appointing a solicitor for lease extension works (regardless if they are a Mancot conveyancing practice) it is most important that they be familiar with the legislation and specialises in this area of work.
-We suggest that you make enquires with two or three firms including non Mancot conveyancing practices before you instructing a firm.
+If you are instructing a conveyancer for lease extension works (regardless if they are a Mancot conveyancing firm) it is imperative that they be familiar with the legislation and specialises in this area of conveyancing.
+We recommend that you make enquires with two or three firms including non Mancot conveyancing practices prior to instructing a firm.
 If the firm is ALEP accredited then that’s a bonus.
-The following questions could be of use:
+The following questions might be useful:

+What are the charges for lease extension conveyancing?
 Can they put you in touch with clients in Mancot who can give a testimonial?
-How many lease extensions has the firm completed in Mancot in the last year?

-Mancot Leasehold Conveyancing - Examples of Questions you should consider before buying
+Mancot Conveyancing for Leasehold Flats - Sample of Questions you should consider before buying